VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 It is possible to select elements in matrices by using a one-dimensional notation:  :code:`mat[7]` will return the seventh overall element, first counting through all rows of the first column, then continuing with second column and so on.
-However, I would strongly advise to use the two-dimensional version of selecting data from matrices for now.
+However, I would strongly advise you to use the two-dimensional version of selecting data from matrices for now.

 The two-dimensional selection procedure is, of course, extendable to arrays of more than two dimensions, where you simply provide more arguments to the brackets (e.g. :code:`[3, 1, 4]` will select the 4th row, 1st column, 4th layer).
 If you want to select more than one element, you would need to provide vectors determining your selection along on dimension.
 So, let's say you want the 1st and 4th element of the 1st column: